 From whom do we process personal data and how do we get this data?

-We process the personal data from anyone who has had direct or indirect contact with Nexio Projects Group such as customers, partners, employees or any other stakeholders.
+We process the personal data from anyone who has direct or indirect contact with Nexio Projects NL B.V. such as customers, partners, employees or any other stakeholders.

-We get the data directly from you, when you visit our website, create an account and fill in some data or when you contact us.
-In some cases, we receive your data from third parties but only when you authorise those parties to share certain information with us.
+We get the data directly from you, when you visit our website, create a customer account, fill in data and/or when you contact us.
+In some cases, we receive your data from third parties, but only when you authorise those parties to share certain information with us.

 General categories of personal data that we may process: